 Whilst many food and wine products are exported around the world, the Bistecca alla Fiorentina has to be enjoyed here in Florence.
 Made from the white Chianina cow, one of the oldest cattle breeds in the world, this steak has been eaten here for centuries.

 Tuscany is the Best Place to Taste the Best Steak

 Attempts have been made to export the Chianina cow.
 But the steak has never been as good as it is here where the breed has roamed for thousands of years.
 The cattle are kept in open fields around Tuscany.

 What is the best way to cook a Florentine Steak?

-There is a true art to cooking the Florentine steak.
+Cooking the Florentine steak is a true art.
 Cut with one sharp chop, this T-bone loin steak is served in 28-42 oz (800-1200g) servings, and usually very thick!
 The grill temperature is measured to 550 °F before the room-temperature steak is placed on the searing heat, about 5 minutes on each side, sealing in the flavor.
 A good rest is crucial before eating.